 Leonardo da Vinci famously said, ‘for once you have tasted flight you will walk the earth with your eyes turned skywards, for there you have been and there you will long to return.’
 Perhaps this explains why an increasing number of Rural Generalists are taking their love of flying to new heights.

-Four Rural Generalists, Drs Michael Clements, Rory Rearden, Tom Currie and Greg Hammond, share why they can’t keep their feet on the ground and how flying adds something special to life as a Rural Generalist.
+Three Rural Generalists, Drs Michael Clements, Rory Rearden and Tom Currie, share why they can’t keep their feet on the ground and how flying adds something special to life as a Rural Generalist.

 I feel the need… the need for speed